 - Discomfort while walking

 Treatment for an ACL tear will vary depending on the patient’s individual needs.
-For example, a young athlete involved in agility sports will most likely require surgery to safely return to sports.
+For example, a young athlete involved in agility sports will most likely require surgery to return to sports safely.
 A less active older individual may be able to return to a quieter lifestyle without surgery.